teaching-lab/stack-cs-activities/activities/encryption-modes/README.md

   * Task for the group: *Match the decryption schemes to corresponding encryption schemes.*
 * Mode features ([feature cards](cards.pdf))
   * Give basic feature cards to each group.
-  * Task for the group: *Assign given features to the encryption modes.
+  * Task for the group: *Assign the given features to the encryption modes.
 If a feature applies to multiple modes, you have it multiple times.*
   * After the group reads the features, make sure they understand all of them.
   * If time and knowledge permits, give out bonus features after matching the basic ones.
 After the group reads them, make sure they understand them fully.
 (Don't underestimate these, they are much more complicated than the basic.)
 * Real-world use cases ([use case cards](cards.pdf))